 What about the use of TMDSAS resources?
 TMDSAS has created a whole host of resources for applicants to use as they complete their application.
-These include the Application Handbook, FAQs, Course Listings, TMDSAS Website, and Social Media Pages, to name just a few.
+These include the Application Guide, FAQs, Course Listings, TMDSAS Website, and Social Media Pages, to name just a few.
 Would there be a connection between resource use and overall prep for the application?

 We know that overall, applicants report engaging in pre-application activities at

 less than 50%.
 Did this participation correlate to the way applicants used resources?

 Sixty percent of applicants that engaged in prep activities also report consulting the Applicant FAQs, Application Guide, and Course Listings at least once.
 And 62% report having at least one resource on hand as they worked through the TMDSAS application.

 A possible conclusion here is that by meeting with their advisors, speaking to TMDSAS at a health professions fair, or attending a TMDSAS workshop, applicants are receiving the message that these resources exist and are heeding the guidance to use them.